abel1231/vqe-qa/readme.md

 whose FCI energy is -2.806471946359929.

 ## Requirements
-The code is based on python 3.8 and one can install all the requirement packages by
+The code is based on python 3.8 and one can install all the required packages by
 ```bash
 pip install -r requirements.txt
 ```